jsnyder565/platinum.crm/README.md

 # Sample PHP CRM site

-A small site / API for customers and purchases.
+A simple Laravel site for customers and purchases.

+This [loom video](https://www.loom.com/share/41b7a03e518d4e0fb24edce071a9f363) provides an overview of the project.

 ### Project Requirements